AliTopal89/practicego/README.md

 variable Prefix will be assigned the "zero" value.
 This depends on the type, for example ints are 0 and for strings it is "".

+A switch statement is a shorter way to write a sequence of `if - else` statements.
+Go only runs the selected case, not all the cases that follow.
+In effect, the break statement that is needed at the end of each case in those languages is provided automatically in Go.

 ```go
 func greetingPrefix(language string) (prefix string) {